Shown below are details of the members of the committee of the Black Isle Men's Shed.

 I am married with 3 grown up children and have lived in Fortrose for the past 22 years

-Mike Halley : Vice Chair.
+Mike Halley (Trustee) : Vice Chair.
 Fundraising and Procurement

 Served in the Fire Service for 27 years and has recently retired after a further 27 years as a Fire Consultant.
 He also spent 4 ½ years as Fire safety Manager for Highland Council.
 He is currently National Secretary of the National Association of Retired Fire-fighters.

 He has been a Rotarian since 1979, a past President of two Rotary Clubs and served as District Governor in 2015/16.